xzyinjun/HTML5/README.md

 # HTML5
-this doc is an note for learning HTML5 CSS JAVASCRIPT
+This doc is an note for learning HTML5 CSS JAVASCRIPT